The IP Strategy Summit: Texas

 - Global Brand Protection: Winning Strategies Across Jurisdictions

-- Trade Secrets in 2025: Prevention, Protection & Internal Education as Core Strategy
+- Trade Secrets in 2026: Prevention, Protection & Internal Education

 - Patent Enforcement: Balancing Risk, Value, and Business Impact